luszczewskakasia1/compute-benchmarks/README.md

 ```

 ### SDK
 ComputeBenchmarks will try to find SDKs for the APIs used.
 In case of inability to find those, it will use libraries contained in [third_party/opencl-sdk](third_party/opencl-sdk) and [third_party/level-zero-sdk](third_party/level-zero-sdk) directories.
-The libraries where compiled on Ubuntu 18.04 LTS with gcc 7.4.0 compiler.
+The libraries were compiled on Ubuntu 18.04 LTS with gcc 7.4.0 compiler.
 Using a different setup may result in build failures due to ABI incompatibility, so it's safest to have the SDK installed in your system.

 ### Contributing
 Information on how to contribute to ComputeBenchmarks can be found in [CONTRIBUTING.md](CONTRIBUTING.md)